mendahu/lighthouse-lectures/m4w10_tests_review_1_through_3/outline.md

 ## Test 3, Question 2

-rite a function which will split an array into two arrays (i.e. partition it).
+Write a function which will split an array into two arrays (i.e. partition it).

 It will take two parameters, the first is an array of Integer values, and the second will be a callback which will return a boolean.
 If the callback returns true for an element, it should be placed into the left array, otherwise it should be placed into the right array.